henryroe/ztv/README.md

     pip install numpy
     pip install ztv

 Note that `numpy` is explicitly installed first using `pip install numpy` before `ztv` is installed.
-During testing on OS X 10.10.5 on 2015-09-07 allowing the numpy dependency to be automatically filled by `pip install ztv` resulted in an installation error that does not appear if you follow the above sequence.
+During testing on OS X 10.10.5 on 2015-09-07 allowing the numpy dependency to be automatically filled by `pip install ztv` resulted in an installation error that does not occur if you follow the above sequence.

 ## Linux/Ubuntu